-We draw attention to the following matters:
+We draw attention to:

-a) Note 2.1 to the accompanying interim consolidated financial statements, which describes the basis on which these interim consolidated financial statements have been prepared.
-As at 31 December 2015, the Group's net current liabilities amounted to SR 9.7 billion (31 December 2014: SR 17.3 billion) which indicate that the Group's ability to meet its obligations as they become due depends on its ability to enhance its results of operations and its cash flows performance.
-As explained in note 6 to the interim consolidated financial statements, the Group in December 2015 during its discussions with the lenders reached to an agreement to reset the financial covenants for certain long-term loans.
-The Group's management is at an advanced stage of negotiations with the other lenders to obtain a reset of the financial covenants.
-Further, the Group expects to continue to meet its obligations as they become due in the normal course of operation.
+Note 2.1 to the accompanying interim consolidated financial statements, as at 31 March 2016, the Group's net current liabilities amounted to SR 14.4 billion (31 March 2015: SR 18.9 billion) which indicate that the Group's ability to meet its obligations as they become due depends on its ability to enhance its results of operations and its cash flows performance.
+As explained in note 6 to the accompanying interim consolidated financial statements, the Group in its discussions with the lenders reached to an agreement to reset the financial covenants for certain long-term loans.
+Currently, the Group's management is at an advanced stage of negotiations with the other lenders to obtain a reset of the related financial covenants.
+Further, the Group's management expects to continue to meet its obligations as they become due in the normal course of operation.
 Accordingly, the accompanying interim consolidated financial statements have been prepared under the going concern basis.